AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 Before you begin, you must:

-*  [Install MySQL server](mysql.md) on the database server
+*  [Install MySQL server](mysql.md) on the database server.
-*  [Create a database instance](mysql.md#configuring-the-database-instance) on the database server
+*  [Create a database instance](mysql.md#configuring-the-database-instance) on the database server.
 *  Install the MySQL client on your Adobe Commerce or Magento Open Source web node.
 Consult MySQL documentation for details.

 ### High availability

 Use the following guidelines to configure remote database connections if your web server or database server are clustered:

-*  You must configure a connection for each web server node
+*  You must configure a connection for each web server node.
 *  Typically, you configure a database connection to the database load balancer; however, database clustering can be complex and configuring it is up to you.
 Adobe makes no specific recommendations for database clustering.

    For more information, see [MySQL documentation](https://dev.mysql.com/doc/refman/5.6/en/mysql-cluster.html).